berichan/ACNHMobileSpawner/README.md

 You run this at your own risk, I'm not responsible for anything.

-### Android builds
+### Android and iOS builds

 The application requires an Android device running at minimum Android 4.4 (KitKat) with support for OpenGLES2.

 Builds are not guaranteed to be stable.
-You may download the [apk files here](https://github.com/berichan/ACNHMobileSpawner/releases).
+You may download the [apk or ipa files here](https://github.com/berichan/ACNHMobileSpawner/releases).

-### iOS builds

-I will try to build iOS .ipa files if there is enough interest in this.
+iOS builds are auto-built and untested, but I've been told they work.

 ### Screenshots